CalabreseLab/hmseekr/README.md

 #### Inputs:

-1. hitsdir (-hd): Path to the directory of the .txt file generated by findhits function
+1. hitsdir (-hd): Path to the directory of the .txt file generated by either findhits function
 2. queryfadir (-qf): Path to the fasta file of query seq (e.g. functional regions of a ncRNA).
 If query fasta contains more than one sequence, all the sequences in query fasta file will be merged to one sequence for calculating seekr.pearson and for calculating kmer count files for hmseekr
 3. bkgfadir (-bkgf): fasta file directory for background sequences, which serves as the normalizing factor for the input of seekr_norm_vectors and used by seekr_kmer_counts function.
 This fasta file can be different from the nullfadir fasta file
 4. knum (-k): a single integer value for kmer number, must be the same as the kmer number used in the findhits function